eigerco/polka-storage/RFCs/polka-index.md

 Polka-Index serves as the central indexing and query service in the network, bridging users and storage providers by mapping Content Identifiers (CIDs) to the Peer IDs of nodes storing the associated data.
 Polka-Index specializes in organizing and disseminating metadata about where specific content can be found.

 Polka-Index plays a crucial role in information aggregation through the use of the [gossipsub protocol](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md), a pub-sub mechanism that allows it to subscribe to specific topics.
-Storage providers publish deal information to these topics, enabling Polka-Index to listen for updates and build a comprehensive, up-to-date database of CID-to-Peer ID mappings.
+Storage providers publish deal information to these topics, enabling Polka-Index to listen for updates and build an up-to-date database of CID-to-Peer ID mappings.

 By collecting and indexing this deal information, Polka-Index allows users to query the network through a JSON API, retrieving the Peer ID of a storage provider responsible for a specific CID.
 This approach simplifies content discovery, offering users an efficient method to locate content without requiring direct interaction with the P2P network.